eamontaaffe/Football-Scores/README.md

 > - Add a widget to your app experience.
 > - Leverage the functionality of a library in your app.

-### UI Review Node
+> #### User Feedback for Football Scores:

+> Your Boss says:
+> "It's important to always use an API key when you can.
+Get your own API key and put it into the strings.xml file."

-> Lyla says:
+> Stefan says:
-> “This app is starting to shape up but it feels a bit off in quite a few places.
-I can't put finger on it but it feels odd.”
+> “This app took me a while to figure out, but it is totally worth it!
+It helps me keep track of when to be glued to my TV, and keeps me up to date when I’m not.”

-> Jay says:
+> Moizeé says:
-> “Is the text supposed to be so wonky and unreadable?
+> “I have trouble navigating and understanding this app.
 It is not accessible to those of us without perfect vision."

-> Kagure says:
+> Jennie says:
-> “The color scheme is really sad and I shouldn't feel sad.”
+> “I like the functionality of this app, but I hate having to open it up every time I want to check for a new game.
+Can’t you put something on the home screen for us?”

 ### Project Evaluation

-The proect is marked according to this [rubric](https://docs.google.com/document/d/1DLP2mj_xYYb01NfQLHbNke4zgNH67bntN0wkc-w_lVY/pub?embedded=true).
+The proect is marked according to this [rubric](https://docs.google.com/document/d/1jKnb7xLcdBZl1cmVYRVkX_fkpUzmUmKtrazhpfJx-zk/pub?embedded=true).